Emilie Mehl: Personal life and education

 Mehl was born in Lørenskog on 8 August 1993, a daughter of Eivind Mehl and Ellen Enger Müller.
 She holds a Master of laws (LL.M.) from the University of Oslo Faculty of Law.

 Career

 Parliament

 Mehl was elected representative to the Storting for the period 2017–2021 for the Centre Party.
 She was member of the Standing Committee on Justice from 2017 to 2020, and the Parliamentary Assembly of the Council of Europe (PACE) from 2017 to 2021.

 From 2020 to 2021 she was member of the Standing Committee on Foreign Affairs and Defence and of the Enlarged Committee on Foreign Affairs and Defence.
-She was re-elected to the Storting for the period 2021–2025, and was replaced by deputy Margrethe Haarr while being part of the Støre's Cabinet from October 2021.
+She was re-elected to the Storting for the period 2021–2025, while Margrethe Haarr deputised for her when she served in the Støre Cabinet from October 2021 to February 2025.

+Following her party's withdrawal from government, Mehl joined the Standing Committee on Finance and Economic Affairs in addition to becoming the party's financial spokesperson.

+She had sought re-election at the 2025 election, but ultimately lost her seat.

 Local politics

 She was elected representative to the county council of Hedmark from 2015.